algorandfoundation/specs/dev/ledger.md

 The cryptographic hash of the fields above is called the _transaction identifier_.
 This is written as $\Hash(\Tx)$.

+## State proof transaction

+A special transaction is used to disseminate and store state proofs.
+The type of a state proof transaction is `stpf`.
+This type of transaction must always be issued from a special sender address, which is the hash of the domain-separation prefix `SpecialAddr` with the string `StateProofSender`.
+The transaction must not have any signature, must not have any fee, must have an empty note, must not have the rekeying field set, must not have any lease, and must not be part of a transaction group.
+The state proof transaction includes four additional fields:

+ - Under msgpack key `sptype`, the type of the state proof; currently always zero.
+ - Under msgpack key `sprnd`, the last round that this state proof attest to.
+ - Under msgpack key `sp`, the state proof fields as defined in the state proof format subsection of the cryptographic primitive specification document.
+ - Under msgpack key `spmsg`, a structure that compose the state proof message, whose hash is being attested by the state proof.
+This structure defined [above](#state-proof-message)

+In order for a state proof transaction to be valid, the round of the state proof (`sprnd`) must be exactly equal to the next expected state proof round in the block header, as described [above](#state-proof-tracking).
+When a state proof transaction is applied to the state, the next expected state proof round for that type of state proof is incremented by $\delta_{SP}$.
+To encourage the formation of shorter state proof, the rule for validity of state proof transactions is dependent on the round number of the block in which a state proof transaction appears.
+In particular, the signed weight of a state proof must be:

+- Equal to the full weight of all participants, `TotalWeight`, if the containing block's round number is no greater than the proof's `sprnd` plus $\delta_{SP}/2$.
+- At least the minimum weight being proven by the proof, `ProvenWeight, if the containing block's round number is no less than the proof's `sprnd` plus $\delta_{SP}`.
+- At least $ProvenWeight + (TotalWeight - ProvenWeight) * Offset / (\delta_{SP} / 2)$,
+  if the containing block's round number is the proof's `sprnd` plus
+  $\delta_{SP}/2+Offset$.

 Authorization and Signatures
 ----------------------------